P4FFos/CardWise/server/README.md

 | [docs/FAQ.md](docs/FAQ.md) | List of FAQs | Find answers to common questions |
 | [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) | List of problems and solutions | Find solutions for common error messages |
 | [package.json](package.json) | Project meta-information | — |

-> NOTE: The (mandatory) exercises are essential for understanding this template and will *save* you time!

-Optional: Learn how to create such a project template in this [tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website).

 ## Requirements